 Verdis, officially the Free Republic of Verdis (Croatian: Slobodna Republika Verdis) (Serbian Cyrillic: Слободна Република Вердис) is a sovereign state located between Croatia and Serbia along the Danube river.
 On some maps, especially local maps, this land is known as Pocket-3 of the Croatia-Serbia border dispute.

 The parcel of land appeared due to an existing border dispute between Croatia and Serbia.
-The area had not been claimed by Croatia, Serbia, or any other nation, entity, or private entity, which left the land unclaimed (terra nullius) since the dissolution of the Socialist Federal Republic of Yugoslavia until it was proclaimed as the Free Republic of Verdis on 30 May 2019 by Daniel Jackson and his administration.
+The area had not been claimed by Croatia, Serbia, or any other nation, entity, or private entity, which left the land unclaimed (terra nullius) since the Croatian War of Independence until it was proclaimed as the Free Republic of Verdis on 30 May 2019 by Daniel Jackson and his administration.

 The Governance Structure of the Free Republic of Verdis functions as a Direct Democracy under a Republic.
 More can be read on the government page.